umichAC99/H-Oobleck-local/docs/Oobleck-learning-notes.md

 ```

 4. We need to write a test case for our algorithm in [`test_pipeline_template.py`](../tests/planning/test_pipeline_template.py).
+  To run pytest, do `pytest -s tests/planning/test_pipeline_template.py::test_create_pipeline_templates_maxnode` in the root directory of the project.
+You don't need to recompile the python test code every time.

-5. We also need to discuss the optimality of our algorithm in the documentation.
+5. ~~We also need to discuss the optimality of our algorithm in the documentation.~~

+5. We need to extend current oobleck gpu mapping technique such that it can find the optimal solution.
+Our approach will try to prune the search space but will still try to find the solution closed the optimal one.